solana-labs/ecosystem/projects/tether.md

 slug: "tether"
 date: "2020-04-03"
 title: "Tether"
-logline: "USDt is coming to the Solana ecosystem: Tether’s technical integration will integrate the largest stablecoin by market capitalization and enable exchange at an unprecedented speed."
+logline: "USDt is coming to the Solana ecosystem.
+Tether’s technical integration will integrate the largest stablecoin by market capitalization and enable exchange at an unprecedented speed."
 cta: "https://tether.to/tether-usdt-to-launch-on-solana/"
 logo: /img/tether.svg
 category: stablecoin